Joe Corvo: Early career

 In one of Corvo's first major ice hockey appearances, he participated in the 1997 World Junior Championships in Switzerland.
 Despite placing second to Canada in the medal round, he was named the top defenseman of the tournament.
 He then played for three seasons at Western Michigan University, from 1995 to 1998, where he was a teammate of future NHL player Jamal Mayers.

 Professional career

 Los Angeles Kings

 He was drafted by the Los Angeles Kings in the 4th round of the 1997 NHL Entry Draft.
 He made his NHL debut in the 2002–03 season.
 He would play three seasons for the Kings.
 His best season with the Kings saw him score fourteen goals and 26 assists for 40 points in 2005–06.

 Ottawa Senators

 On July 1, 2006, Corvo signed as a four-year, unrestricted free agent contract with the Ottawa Senators worth $10.5 million.
 On October 26, 2006, he broke a Senators record for points for a defenseman in a game with one goal and four assists against the Toronto Maple Leafs.
 He was named the game's first star.
-That season, the Senators made it to the Stanley Cup Final, losing to the Anaheim Ducks in five games.
+That season, the Senators made it to the 2007 Stanley Cup Finals, losing to the Anaheim Ducks in five games.